The Methane Stack Is Being Built From Orbit Down · The EU Isn't Waiting

 2. the SWIR-only upgrade: what changes

-3. the geostationary layer nobody talks about enough
+3. the geostationary layer

-4. the regulatory clock boards have not properly internalised
+4. the eu regulatory clock

 The EU Methane Emissions Regulation entered into force in August 2024.
 Most corporate planning teams quietly filed it under "long implementation timeline."
-That reading is partially correct—and dangerously partial.
+That reading is partially correct, and dangerously partial.

 The European Commission is scheduled to launch the EU Methane Transparency Database in September 2026.
 Three months from today.
 That database aggregates emissions reported by EU operators and importers, creating a public ledger of methane performance visible to regulators, counterparties, and journalists simultaneously.
 From January 2027, importers will be required to demonstrate that the countries or producers supplying them with natural gas and crude oil meet Monitoring, Reporting and Verification requirements equivalent to EU standards.